Queenstown Lakes Homes Strategy

 What is the point of another QLDC survey?
 You have completed surveys in the past, frankly it is now well appreciated that public answers to surveys are ignored by this council.
 Might I suggest the enormous fees and time taken by council during the building process exasperate costs throughout the building process

-Michael asked over 2 years ago
+Michael asked about 3 years ago

 Public surveys are an important component to inform policy development.
 The responses are collected and analysed to see where we can change and or improve our policy approaches within what’s possible for our role as local government.
 Check out what we created from our initial public consultation work from My Place, available here: https://www.qldc.govt.nz/media/tvnd15up/2-my-place-2019-summary-housing-for-consultation.pdf